open-contracting/standard/standard/standard.md

 In this version of the standard, you will not see planning included.
 Please see "[A note on planning](#a-note-on-planning)" for a full explanation.
-This is because the standard, at this point, has been drafted primarily on the basis of a deep search into the existing data, where we did not find planning data.
-The standard will evolve on the basis of use cases and demand for contracting data also, so we welcome detailed use cases regarding planning data to help us build out this area of the standard.

 ### Conceptual Model
 We propose an Open Contracting Data Standard consisting of two parts: